-Although there’s no shortage of exciting attractions in Copenhagen, the capital of Denmark, there are also plenty of cool places to see beyond the city limits.
+Although there’s no shortage of exciting experiences in Copenhagen, the capital of Denmark, there are also plenty of cool places to see beyond the city limits.
 Having lived in Copenhagen for the past 4 years, I’ve done a good amount of exploring in this part of the country and got inspired to put together a list of the best Copenhagen day trips which I’ll share with you in this article.

 These trips offer a lovely break from the busy city and its tourist hordes and take you to charming villages, beautiful coastal areas, castles and cliffs.
 Whether you’re a local or a visitor, whether you’re interested in architecture, nature, history or art, there’s something in this list for everybody.

-Most of these Copenhagen day trips can easily be done by public transport, or even by bike if you’re up for a workout, whereas a few require having a car.
+Most of these day trips from Copenhagen can easily be done by public transport, or even by bike if you’re up for a workout, whereas a few require having a car.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.